-Have you ever seen waters so turquoise?
-The first thing you notice when you arrive to Bora Bora, located in the western part of the Society Islands of French Polynesia, is just how translucent they are.
-Over-water bungalows adorn a white-sand coastline which, perfect for snorkeling and scuba diving, constantly remind you that this paradise island is one of the most secluded and—no exaggeration—beautiful in the world.
+Have you ever seen water so turquoise?
+The first thing you notice when you arrive to Bora Bora, located in the western part of French Polynesia, is just how translucent they are.
+Over-water bungalows adorn a white-sand coastline which is perfect for snorkeling and scuba diving.
+Whichever way you look, you’ll be constantly reminded that this paradise island is one of the most secluded and beautiful in the world.

 Parroquia de San Pedro-Celestino

 Alain Despert Artist Studio

 Mount Otemanu boasts a 2,385-foot peak that towers above Bora Bora and outlines the extinct volcano at the center of the island.
 Visible from just about any part of the island, Otemanu beckons you with its jagged curves, the perfect location for a day trip onboard a 4x4.
 Stretch your legs and snap some pictures of the translucent waters from above.

 What could be more romantic than sharing a special moment at Amanahune?
 This lookout point is located high above the Pofai Bay and, like Mont Otemanu, offers azure vistas as far as the eye can see.
 An insider’s tip: Come here in the early evening to witness the sunset melting away in the vast horizon.

 Visit this quaint temple for a moment of reflection during your trip to Bora Bora.
 This church’s white-streaked columns reveal a modern aesthetic, though at no point is the experience cold or uninviting.
 The lush green mountains behind it also invite you in to one of the island’s secret treasures.